Statistical Impossibility and Possibility of Aligning LLMs with Human Preferences: From Condorcet Paradox to Nash Equilibrium: Possibility of Preserving Diverse Preferences

 \begin{remark} The concept of a Condorcet winning response corresponds to the winner of an election in traditional social choice theory.
 In the literature, such a winner has been referred to by various names, including the outright winner \citep{may1971some} and the pairwise majority rule winner \citep{gehrlein2006condorcet}, but they all describe the same fundamental idea.
 In the context of LLMs, where the ranked alternatives are responses rather than candidates, we use the term Condorcet winning response to maintain clarity and avoid confusion. \end{remark}

 By the definition, there cannot exist two Condorcet winning responses for a single human preferences structure, which leads to the following proposition.

-\begin{proposition} There is either 0 or 1 Condorcet winning response. \end{proposition} Building upon this, we characterize when NLHF solutions avoid pure strategies by establishing a necessary and sufficient condition based on Condorcet winning responses.
+\begin{restatable}{proposition}{zerooneondorcetwinningresponse} There is either 0 or 1 Condorcet winning response. \end{restatable} Building upon this, we characterize when NLHF solutions avoid pure strategies by establishing a necessary and sufficient condition based on Condorcet winning responses.

-\begin{theorem} Under Assumption~\ref{ass:strict_preference}, there exists a Nash equilibrium in pure strategies if and only if there exists a Condorcet winning response.
-Moreover, when there exists a Condorcet winning response, the Nash equilibrium is unique and corresponds to this Condorcet winning response. \end{theorem}
+\begin{restatable}{theorem}{Condorcetwinningresponse} Under Assumption~\ref{ass:strict_preference}, there exists a Nash equilibrium in pure strategies if and only if there exists a Condorcet winning response.
+Moreover, when there exists a Condorcet winning response, the Nash equilibrium is unique and corresponds to this Condorcet winning response. \end{restatable}

 A similar result by \citet{duersch2012pure} showed that Nash equilibrium in pure strategies exists in a symmetric two-player zero-sum game if and only if it is not a generalized rock-paper-scissors matrix (gRPS).
 Their notion of gRPS is equivalent to games without any Condorcet winning response in our setting.